Theophilos (emperor)

-Life
+Theophilos was well-educated in the imperial household.
+Upon his accession to the throne he faced the dual threat of the Abbasid Caliphate in Asia Minor and the Aghlabids in Sicily, and personally led armies against both foes from 831 onwards.
+He won fleeting victories but the retaliation of Caliph al-Mu'tasim (r.
+833–842) was devastating, as was most humiliating in the Sack of Amorion in 838, the ancestral home of Theophilos' Amorian dynasty.
+Internal strife within the Caliphate allowed the Byzantines to recover.
+Theophilos engaged in many construction and renovation projects.
+One of his closest allies was the learned and cosmopolitan John the Grammarian, and they both improved relations with the Caliph and appreciated Arabic culture.
+He also secured nominal overlordship over the Principality of Serbia, uniting against their common enemy, the First Bulgarian Empire.

+The military defeats to the Arabs inspired a more intensely iconoclastic policy than what Theophilos inherited from his father Michael II, and he persecuted many clerics for refusing to submit to the imperial will.
+After his death, his wife Theodora rescinded this policy but also defended his broader reputation.
+Accordingly the historical record preserves a picture of Theophilos as a just ruler and keen constructor and administrator, alongside rebukes of his iconoclasm.

+Biography

-Early
+Early life

-Theophilos was the son of the Byzantine Phrygian Greek Emperor Michael II and his wife Thekla, and the godson of Emperor Leo V the Armenian.
+Theophilos was born in late 812 or early 813, the son of Emperor Michael II and his wife Thekla, and the godson of Emperor Leo V the Armenian.
 Michael II crowned Theophilos co-emperor in 821.
 The date is almost universally given as 12 May 821 (Whitsunday), although this is not really corroborated by any source (another possible date is 24 March, Easter).
 Unlike his father, Theophilos received an extensive education from John Hylilas, the grammarian, and was a great admirer of music and art.

+Accession to the throne

 On 2 October 829, Theophilos succeeded his father as sole emperor.
 Theophilos continued in his predecessors' iconoclasm, though without his father's more conciliatory tone, issuing an edict in 832 forbidding the veneration of icons.
 He also saw himself as the champion of justice, which he served most ostentatiously by executing his father's co-conspirators against Leo V immediately after his accession.